Yoguely is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Maintenance-wise, you’ll need to replace both pre- and post- activated carbon filter cartridges annually.
 A new set can cost about $37.

-On a side note, you can think of a simple faucet mount (affiliate link) filter, or even a water bottle with filter (affiliate link) as a 1 stage filtration system.
-The one and only stage being a carbon filter (affiliate link).
+On a side note, you can think of a simple faucet mount (paid link) filter, or even a water bottle with filter (paid link) as a 1 stage filtration system.
+The one and only stage being a carbon filter (paid link).

 Remove Dirt, Sand, and Large Particles with a Sediment Pre-Filter